-SORTEE Code Club debrief: Decode the Code
+SORTEE Code Club debrief: Introduction to Reproducible Coding Environments

 The authors debrief about the latest code club meeting, all to do with improving messy code!